oraichain/orai/orai/doc/Genesis_validator.md

 After running, there will be three .txt files generated.

 One file, which is account.txt, stores your genesis account information as well as its mnemonic.
-Please keep it safe, and remove the file when you finish storing your account infromation.
+Please keep it safe, and remove the file when you finish storing your account information.

 Please upload the .oraid/config/gentx/gentx-\*.json file to the following google form: